Rotational magic conditions for ultracold molecules in the presence of Raman and Rayleigh scattering: Magic trapping frequencies near , = 0 rotational resonances

 The two quasi-static polarizabilities of the X$^1\Sigma^+$ state have been obtained with a non-relativistic configuration-interaction electronic-structure calculation using an all-electron basis set for Na.
 Single and double excitations were allowed from these basis functions.
 An effective core potential describes the 28 inner electrons of Rb.
 Single and double excitations were allowed for the remaining electrons of Rb.

-Figure~\ref{polariz} shows the two quasi-static polarizabilities of the X$^1\Sigma^+$ state of NaRb at ${R=R_{\rm e}}$ as functions of photon energy from zero to $hc\times25000$ cm$^{-1}$.
+Figure~\ref{polariz} shows the two quasi-static polarizabilities of the X$^1\Sigma^+$ state of NaRb at ${R=R_{\rm e}}$ as functions of photon energy from zero to $hc\times25\,000$ cm$^{-1}$.
 Here, $h$ is the Planck constant and $c$ is the speed of light in vacuum.
-Over the large photon energy range shown in Fig.~\ref{polariz}, several resonances are visible.
+Over this large photon-energy range, several resonances are visible.
 Each corresponds to a transition between the X$^1\Sigma^+$ state and a $^1\Lambda$ state.
 In fact, in our non-relativistic formulation, $\alpha_{\parallel}(\nu)$ only contains contributions from transitions to singlet $^1\Sigma^+$ electronic states, while $ \alpha_{\perp}(\nu)$ only contains contributions from transitions to singlet $^1\Pi$ states.
-Finally, we note that the quasi-static contributions to the polarizability of levels of the X$^1\Sigma^+$ state have a small photon-energy dependence for photon energies near the minimum of the b$^3\Pi_{0^+}$ potential.
-The relevant quasi-static polarizabilities are off resonant.
+Finally, the quasi-static contributions to the polarizability of levels of the X$^1\Sigma^+$ state have a small photon-energy dependence for photon energies near the minimum of the triplet b$^3\Pi_{0^+}$ potential.

 The resonant contribution to the polarizability has been determined in several steps.
 We compute two-channel radial eigenvalues and eigenfunctions of the spin-orbit coupled and shifted $\Omega=0^+$ A$^1\Sigma^+$ and b$^3\Pi_{0^+}$ states for total angular momentum $J'=0$, 1, \dots, 6 using a discrete variable representation (DVR) of the radial relative kinetic energy operator \cite{Colbert1992}.
 For each $J'$, the eigenvalues $E_{{\rm Ab},v'J'}$ are labeled $v'=0$, 1, $\dots$ with increasing energy and wavefunctions of the energetically lowest $v'$ levels are to good approximation b$^3\Pi_{0^+}$ states.
-The energies are independent of projection quantum number $M'$ of $J'$.
+The eigenenergies are independent of projection quantum number $M'$ of $J'$.

 We then compute rovibrational wavefunctions $v$ and energies $E_{{\rm X},vJ}$ of the X$^1\Sigma^+$ state for $J$ up to 5 with the same DVR and radial grid used to compute eigenpairs of the coupled A$^1\Sigma^+$ and b$^3\Pi_{0^+}$ system.
-The energies are independent of projection quantum number $M$ of $J$.
+The eigenenergies are independent of projection quantum number $M$ of $J$.
 The use of the same radial grid avoids interpolation of wavefunctions in the computation of vibrationally-averaged transition dipole moments using the $R$-dependent transition dipole moment between the X$^1\Sigma^+$ and A$^1\Sigma^+$ states.